-This course continues to examine the beliefs of the world's two largest faiths (Christianity and Islam).
+This course examines the beliefs of the world's two largest faiths (Christianity and Islam).
 It then goes on to explore ethical themes linked to these in Year 11.

-In Year 9, students have begun to explore the themes of War, Peace and Conflict and Beliefs about Life.
 In Year 10, students examine beliefs about God and the practices of Christianity as the main religion of the UK.
 Beliefs about, the nature of God, Jesus' birth, death and resurrection and the afterlife are studied, together with Christian practices.
 Islamic beliefs and practices are also studied in Year 10, developing knowledge of the 5 pillars of Islam gained in Year 8.
 The key themes of relationships and families, religion, peace and conflict, religion crime and punishment and religion, human rights and social justice are studied from the end of Year 10 and through to Year 11.
 The course raises challenging questions and there is lot of discussion.

-- Year 10 Islamic Beliefs and Practices; Themes (Ethics) of Relationships and Families, - Year 11 Themes: Religion, Peace and Conflict; Religion Crime and Punishment; Religion, Human Rights and Social Justice.
+- Year 10 Islamic Beliefs and Practices; Themes (Ethics) of Relationships and Families. - Year 11 Themes: Religion, Peace and Conflict; Religion Crime and Punishment; Religion, Human Rights and Social Justice.
 Revision.